ZZU-ACM-Lab/zzuacm/content/authors/杨宇航/_index.md

 ---
 # Display name
-title: Yu Qiu
+title: Yuhang Yang

 # Full name (for SEO)
-first_name: Yu
+first_name: Yuhang
-last_name: Qiu
+last_name: Yang

 sortid: 2024

 # Username (this should match the folder name)
 authors:
-  - 邱宇
+  - 杨宇航

 # Is this the primary user of the site?
 superuser: false